When setting up Microsoft Dynamics CRM it is likely that you will have to configure Service Principal Names (SPN).

 If CRM and the SQL Server that hosts the CRM databases are running on the same computer then you might be able to get away with not setting SPNs.
 But as soon as more than one server is involved (including NLB clusters) then you must set SPNs.

-AD FS Server (when using Claims-based authenticationsetspn -s HTTP/adfsURL Domainadfsserver$
+AD FS Server (when using Claims-based authentication | setspn -s HTTP/adfsURL Domainadfsserver$ |

+Where adfsURL is the URL for the AD FS 2.0 service and adfsserver is the internal name of the server running AD FS 2.
 The CRM Implementation guide describes adding an HTTP SPN for the server however this article (and others) suggest adding a HOST SPN for the ADFS service account.
+Of course if the service account is Network Service, then the SPN is created for the server. |

-CRM Serversetspn -s HTTP/CRMServerName DomainCRMAppPoolAccountName
+CRM Server | setspn -s HTTP/CRMServerName DomainCRMAppPoolAccountName |

+Where CRMServerName is the DNS (fully qualified domain name) name of the server where CRM is installed and CRMAppPoolAccountName is the name of the account use for the CRMAppPool application pool (this can be determined in IIS).
 NOTE: If IIS is running in Kernel Authentication Mode (which is the default and recommended mode) then it should not be necessary to register SPNs for CRM because in Kernel Authentication Mode IIS run as the computer account.
+However, the HTTP SPN is needed for Report Wizard reports to run as per Microsoft KB article 2590774. |

 Note that Microsoft KB article 2590774 suggests adding an SPN for both the server name and fully qualified domain name for the CRM server.
 I have had a situation where registering SPNs for both the server name and FQDN did not work and I had to register an SPN for just the server name.